A Daily Nature Practice

+My current focus is to inspire healthcare providers and caregivers to notice and engage with nearby nature for restorative self-care.
 Sensory nature play is a joyful daily practice for me, a source of nourishment and delight, and an evolving journey that I'd love to share with you.
 Join me, as we learn together to thrive with nature.

 I really feel a difference in my body….
 I find when my stress is so high, I notice nature more.
 I worried sometimes and wondered if it was dissociating, but then I realize it is a moment of sanity in amongst the stress.
-It is something that is truly grounding me right now.
+It is truly grounding me right now.
 Noticing the mountain ridge today just made me feel like everything was all going to be okay, and I think nature is there to serve as a reminder of that.
 The constant beauty and simplicity of it is such a gift!”

 - Janay Babuin Funk, Recreation Therapist, BC, Canada